michael2012z/BitBible/markdown/KJV/files/Deut.md

 11. And houses full of all good things, which thou filledst not, and wells digged, which thou diggedst not, vineyards and olive trees, which thou plantedst not; when thou shalt have eaten and be full;

-12. Then beware lest thou forget the Lord, which brought thee forth out of the land of Egypt, from the house of bondage.bondage: Heb. bondmen or, servants
+12. Then beware lest thou forget the Lord, which brought thee forth out of the land of Egypt, from the house of bondage.

 13. Thou shalt fear the Lord thy God, and serve him, and shalt swear by his name.